KestrelComputer/kestrel-3-users-guide/manuscript/chapter-1.md

 While I cannot teach you all the tools and skills you'll need in a single, introductory document such as this, I do aim to provide a foundation of knowledge you'll need to be able to use the Kestrel-3 productively, write software for it if you're so inclined, and to have enough background to competently ask for help or alterations to be made to the hardware or system software.

-After reading this chapter, you should be able to:
+After reading this chapter, you should be able to install and configure the Kestrel-3 emulator.

-- Set up your Kestrel-3 emulator.

 ## Installing the Kestrel-3 Computer Hardware